Prathmesh-D/AutoLoginBot/README.md

 ---

 ## ⚠️ Disclaimer
 This script is for educational purposes only.
-Do not use it to automate login on other people's accounts or violate GitHub's terms of service.
+Do not use it to automate login on other people's accounts or violate any website's terms of service.

 ---